Strong weighted and restricted weak weighted estimates of the square function: Sharp weighted estimate . The lego construction.

 \section{Sharp weighted estimate $S: L^2(w)\to L^2(w)$.
 The lego construction.}

 We use the approach quite different from the approach in \cite{HuTV}, where such sharp estimate was first obtained.
 Notice that more general sharp weighted estimates for square function in $L^p(w)$ were obtained since then by Lerner \cite{Le}.
-But in Section \ref{ning} of the present note we sharpen in a certain sense the previous sharp estimates.